TBill06/mun-chat-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a web application that students can use to ask any question related to university.
+This is a web application that students can use to ask any question related their study at MUN.

 ### Built With